-The OpenFabrics Management Framework (OFMF) provides clients with a common set of tools, to interact with underlying fabrics.
-Clients can include Message Passing Interface applications, Fabric Attached Memory (FAM), Workload, Resource, and Cloud managers, and accelerator cards.
+The OpenFabrics Management Framework (OFMF) provides computing system clients with a common set of tools, to interact with disaggregated fabrics and resources.
+Clients can include Message Passing Interface applications, Fabric Attached Memory (FAM), Workload, Resource, and Cloud managers, IO systems, and CPU and accelerator resources.
 Clients can be physical machines, virtual machines, and containers.
 Any entity (SW tool, admin GUI, shell script via CLI) may create a virtual platform, pod, cluster, partition, vLan, job queue, or subnet to enable some workload(s) to execute.

 The OpenFabrics Management Framework is designed for System Administrators, Application Programmers and users, HPC and Cloud Architecture Designers, and other stakeholders that are involved in the design and deployment of stable and high-speed network based computing systems.

-The OpenFabrics Management Framework (OFMF) provides a universal set of RESTful interfaces and tools and services to manage attached fabrics.
-The OFMF uses a common language, Redfish, to allow clients to manipulate network fabrics and request information about the fabrics.
+The OpenFabrics Management Framework (OFMF) provides a universal set of RESTful interaces and tools and services to manage fabric attached resources, such as, CPUs, Accelerators, and Memory Devices.
+The OFMF uses the common languages of Redfish and Swordfish, to allow clients to gather telemetry information on fabrics and components, request information about fabric attachments, allocate components, and compose disaggregated systems.
 Each vendor specific fabric can be controlled and manipulated through the use of a custom agent that is designed to provide its services and functions to the OFMF via the Redfish API.
 Redfish currently has an object called a ‘zone’ that contains a list of the fabric endpoints which may be connected to each other.
 Zones can be used to enumerate the members of a vLAN, or the resources of a virtual platform.
 The OpenFabrics Management Framework (OFMF) is designed to be versatile and allow clients to connect and interact with underlying high-speed fabrics.

-A fabric model in the ‘Redfish domain’ can be modeled as a group of endpoints, resources, zones, and zones-of-zones.
+An abstract model in the ‘Redfish/Swordfish domain’ can be modeled as a group of endpoints, resources, zones, and zones-of-zones.
 An endpoint can be considered to be a destination, such as a server connected by a network card or a switch port.
 A resource can be considered as a component that provides services to a fabric.
 A zone can be considered to be a set of endpoints and resources that provide an integrated unit, such as a collection of remote memory.
 Finally, a zone-of-zones can be considered to be a unit or collection, of zones.